Ty-R/Linux-screencaster/README.md

 # Linux-screencaster

-#### Command line screencaster for Linux
+#### Command line gif recorder for Linux

-Basic front end to `byzanz-record` that allows you to define an area to start recording then clicking an icon when you wish to stop.
+A simple way to interface with `byzanz-record` which allows you to define an area to start recording, and click an icon when you wish to stop.

-#### Dependencies:
+#### Package dependencies:

 The following packages are required

 ```
-$ sudo apt-get install yad
+$ apt-get install yad
-$ sudo apt-get install byzanz
+$ apt-get install byzanz
-$ sudo apt-get install libx11-dev
+$ apt-get install libx11-dev
+$ apt-get install slop
 ```

-If no icon is provided `yad` will still be functional but will be default, download an icon, rename it `record.png` and place it within the same directory as `gif.sh`.

 #### Setup: